We're starting to, I don't want to hear no complaints.

 So as you can see here, guys, right?

-So now we're so obviously we covered the prohibition era, right?
+So now we're, so obviously we covered the prohibition era, right?

-The feds start coming back after them now, right?
+Now, the police, right, the Feds started coming back after them now, right?

-And the federal agencies of local police face a steep learning curve battling organized crime required patience, long-term commitment, and new tools.
+Battling organized crime required patience, long-term commitment, and new tools.

-So this is where you can really start to see the evolution of federal law enforcement and law enforcement general going after organized crime.
+So this is where you can really start to see the evolution of federal law enforcement and law enforcement in general going after organized crime.

 Can we come this way, Bulls?

-The wanting days of prohibition brought powerful professional and above all else, honest G men.
+The wanting days of prohibition brought powerful professional and above all else, honest G-Men.

 Government men.

-So in 1929, Ness put together an elite team of prohibition agents, later nicknamed to untouchables because they couldn't be bought off or bribed.
+So in 1929, Ness put together an elite team of prohibition agents, later nicknamed to Untouchables, because they couldn't be bought off or bribed.

 This is him right here.